cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/creatures/magic.md

   "base_casting_time": 100, // this is the casting time (in moves) "base_energy_cost": 10, // the amount of energy (of the requisite type) to cast the spell "energy_source": "MANA", // the type of energy used to cast the spell. types are: MANA, BIONIC, HP, STAMINA, FATIGUE, NONE (none will not use mana)
-  "components": [requirement_id]                            // an id from a requirement, like the ones you use for crafting. spell components require to cast.
+  "components": [requirement_id],                            // an id from a requirement, like the ones you use for crafting. spell components require to cast.
   "difficulty": 12, // the difficulty to learn/cast the spell
   "max_level": 10, // maximum level you can achieve in the spell "min_damage": 0, // minimum damage (or "starting" damage)